patternfly/patternfly-elements/docs/content/develop/properties.md

 }
 ```

-Defining `count` in this way brightens your day in the following ways:
+With this property definition for `count` we get:

  - **A property**: The property's name is `count`, so `this.count` is created and initialized to the default value, the number `0`.
  - **An attribute**: An attribute, `pfe-c-count` is also created, and will be kept in sync with `this.count`.
 The `pfe-c-` prefix is explained [below](#prefix).

-Below, all the options for property definitions are explained.
+And many other options for watching the property for changes, deprecating attributes, and more.
+All the options for property definitions are explained below, but first, a bit about how property/attribute pairs are synchronized.

 ## Property / attribute binding